pm-debjit-biswas/pub-ui-angular-seed/README.md

 ### Where do I store third-party dependencies not available through npm or bower?
 You may add them to ```vendor``` folder inside the ```app``` folder.

+### Why use ESLint instead of JSHint?
+ESLint gives us more flexibility in terms of rules and also supports plugins.
+With ESLint we can also do style checks which is not done by JSHint anymore and would require us to add JSCS.
+ESLint is faster than JSHint and JSCS combined.
+With ESLint we can use plugin for AngularJS and make sure all code follows good AngularJS practices.